Preparing for Surgery

 Enter the hospital through the patient entrance, just off of Brown Street.
 Greeters will direct you to the Outpatient Care Center.
 The receptionist at the window will take your information and let your nurse know you have arrived.

 Children are usually less anxious about surgery if the process is explained to them, which we will do in non-threatening terms they can easily understand.
 We will also take them on a tour of our facility to help them feel even more at ease.
 As with any PACE appointment, be sure to bring along a list of medications, allergies, questions or insurance cards with you.

 You are the most important member of the surgery team.
 Consequently, our staff will make every effort to answer all your questions and work with you to provide comprehensive care for all your pre-operative needs.

 If you have any questions before your PACE appointment, or if you will be unable to keep your appointment, please call (812) 522-0433.
-The scheduling receptionist will direct your call to the appropriate medical professional.
+The scheduling receptionist will direct your call to the appropriate medical profession.